-Through the coldest and hottest weeks in Mount Hope, your heating and cooling system is an essential ally in keeping your home comfortable.
+Through the coldest and hottest weeks in Beckley and Mount Hope, your heating and cooling system is an essential ally in keeping your home comfortable.
 Unfortunately, it’s also your worst enemy when trying to decrease your energy consumption.
 According to the U.S. Department of Energy, your HVAC system could make up nearly half of the energy you use.

 That big draw of energy makes your HVAC unit a perfect place to start improving your energy habits.
 Whether you’re looking to decrease your carbon footprint or want to lower your energy bill, there are many ways—big and small—to direct how your heating and cooling system uses energy.